Foxinodes/events/2024-04-25_Likecoin/Announcement.md

   Refund: 0.06 LIKE
 ```

-The reimbursements will be processed as soon as possible.
-We will update this announcement with links to the transactions.
+The reimbursements have been completed.
+Details are provided in the `Refund-Report.md` file.

 We deeply regret the inconvenience caused and appreciate your patience and support as we work to resolve these issues.
 For any questions or concerns, we remain available through our support channels.